Mark Judge, Alleged Witness To Brett Kavanaugh Sex Assault, Has Skipped Town — But 'Washington Post' Found Him

 Judge, the author of the 1997 memoir Wasted: Tales of a Gen X Drunk which details his experiences as a high school alcoholic, then vanished from his Maryland home.
 But according to a report published Monday by The Washington Post, a reporter tracked him down and found Judge “holed up in the house of a longtime friend in Bethany Beach, nearly three hours away.”

-When Judge asked the reporter “How’d you find me?” the reporter gestured to a car in the home’s driveway that “contained piles of clothing, a collection of Superman comics and a package addressed to Judge at the Potomac home where he lived three years ago.”
+When Judge asked the reporter, “How’d you find me?” the reporter gestured to a car in the home’s driveway that “contained piles of clothing, a collection of Superman comics and a package addressed to Judge at the Potomac home where he lived three years ago.”

 I mean, having the only witness skip town seems normal and not at all suspicious.
 Amiright? https://t.co/SfK03LLp6c